ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - You can't commit a large % of your time > 90% to the startup
     - Be incessently motivated to accomplish the mission of the company
     - If you just want a job to go to and from
+    - Unable to learn fast and adapt

-    You should start or work for a startup if:
+## You should start or work for a startup if:
-    -
-    -
-    -
+    - Passionate about solving a problem and it won't be getting solved

 Early founding skills
 - risk taking...sacrificing the present for the future pay off
 - going with ambiguity and unknowns